What is the average salary in India? Get the figures here!

 Outsourcing to India is worth your investment

 There’s no doubt that outsourcing to India is worth your investment.
-With the salaries alone, you can expect that your $100,000 will go a long way.
+With the average salary for each area of expertise, you can expect that your $100,000 will go a long way.

 However, not all companies can guarantee the best service you can get by focusing on the costs alone.
 Rather, your end goal should be optimized services and solutions to satisfy your customers and retain a good relationship with them.